7- A guide to Local buckling parameters for steel beams.

 While the second local parameter. for Fy=50 ksi, λr equation for the web equals 5.70*sqrt(E/Fy)=5.7*sqrt(29000/50)=137.27.

-The code defined the value of b, which is used in estimating slenderness for four items.
+The code defines the value of b, which is used to estimate slenderness for four items.
 The first item is for an I-shaped member, where b is 1/2 the full flange width of bf.

-For the second case, where the section for legs of angles and flanges of channels and zees, b, is the full leg width, refer to item 12, Table B4.10.
+For the second case, where the section for legs of angles and flanges of channels and zees is b, refer to item 12 in Table B4.10.

 For the third case, where the section is a plate, b is the distance from the free edge to the first row of fasteners.

-For the fourth case w, here the section is the stem of tees, d is the full depth of thction item no.14.
+For the fourth case w, here the section is the stem of tee, d is the full depth of the section item no. 14.

 What are unstiffened elements?

-If we check Table B4.1b, which gives the ratio between width to thickness for members subject to flexure, item 10 is for flanges or rolled I beams, and item 11 is for flanges of doubly or singly Symmetric I-shaped built-up section.
+If we check Table B4.1b, which gives the ratio of width to thickness for members subject to flexure, item 10 is for flanges of rolled I beams, and item 11 is for flanges of doubly or singly Symmetric I-shaped built-up sections.

 What are stiffened elements definition?